MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-code.md

 Here are some techniques for organizing data efficiently:

 - *Partition*: Partitioning involves dividing a large dataset into smaller, more manageable subsets called partitions.
-Each partition can be stored separately, allowing for parallel processing and improved query performance.
+You can store each partition separately to allow for parallel processing and improved query performance.
 For example, you can partition data based on a specific range of values or by distributing data across servers.
 This technique can enhance scalability, reduce contention, and optimize resource utilization.

-- *Shard*: Sharding is a technique where data is horizontally divided across multiple database instances or servers.
+- *Shard*: Sharding is a technique of horizontally dividing data across multiple database instances or servers.
 Each shard contains a subset of the data, and queries can be processed in parallel across these shards.
 Sharding can improve query performance by distributing the workload and reducing the amount of data that each query accesses.

 - *Compress*: Data compression involves reducing the size of data to minimize storage requirements and improve the efficiency of data transfer.
 Because compressed data takes up less disk space, it allows for savings in storage costs.
-Additionally, compressed data can be transferred more quickly over networks, which reduces data transfer costs.
+Compressed data can also be transferred more quickly over networks, which reduces data transfer costs.

 For example, consider a scenario where you have a large dataset of customer information.
 By partitioning the data based on customer regions or demographics, you can distribute the workload across multiple servers and improve query performance.
-Additionally, you can compress the data to reduce storage costs and improve the efficiency of data transfer.
+You can also compress the data to reduce storage costs and improve the efficiency of data transfer.

 ### Optimize architecture